-- 2.9 The new prison will be located on land to the north of HMP Wymott and the east of HMP Garth. - 2.10 The proposed site is partly in agricultural use, including associated farm buildings, and partly in use for ancillary prison purposes, containing a boiler house with biomass boiler and a tall flue which serves both prisons. - 2.11 Wymott Bowling Club is located in the east of the site, and a former ammunitions storage building and man-made mound located in the north-east.
-A pumping station is located just off Pump House Lane. - 2.12 The south-east area of the site presently provides sports fields and recreation space within the perimeter fence of HMP Wymott. - 2.13 An 'L' shaped belt of mature trees runs along the northern boundary before turning southwards and running across the centre of the site, separating the agricultural area from the existing boiler house. - 2.14 Pump House Lane dissects the eastern area, running north from Willow Road.
+- 2.10.
+The new prison will be located on land to the north of HMP Wymott and the east of HMP Garth. - 2.11.
+The appeal site is partly in agricultural use, including associated farm buildings, and partly in use for ancillary prison purposes, containing a boiler house with biomass boiler and a tall flue which serves both prisons.
+There is also a part of the appeal site which is open grassland. - 2.12.
+Wymott Bowling Club is located in the east of the site, and a former ammunitions storage building and man-made mound located in the north-east.
+A pumping station is located just off Pump House Lane. - 2.13.
+The south-east area of the site presently provides sports fields and recreation space within the perimeter fence of HMP Wymott. - 2.14.
+An 'L' shaped belt of mature trees runs along the northern boundary before turning southwards and running across the centre of the site, separating the agricultural area from the existing boiler house. - 2.15.
+Pump House Lane dissects the eastern area, running north from Willow Road.
 It then splits, turning west to connect to Ridley Lane or north to connect to Nixon Lane.
 Pump House Lane is considered to be an unadopted bridleway route and has been treated as a prescriptive right of way.
 Similarly, a footpath running east-west along the south boundary of the new prison site has been treated as an unadopted right of way in this application.